m2w/talaria/README.md

 ## Getting started

-_talaria_ is composed of four components:
+_talaria_ is composed of two components:

 - `talaria.js` which contains the logic to interact with the [github API](http://developer.github.com/v3/)